Orania: Establishment and recognition

 In December 1990, about 40 Afrikaner families headed by Carel Boshoff bought the dilapidated town of Orania for around R1.5 million (US$585,000), on behalf of Orania Bestuursdienste (OBD) from the Department of Water Affairs.
 In the lead-up to the move-in, some 500 black and colored people still lived in Orania (then called Grootgewaagd).
-64 families were evicted by the Department of Water Affairs in early 1991, in one of the last large scale forced removals of Apartheid.
+These 64 families were evicted by the Department of Water Affairs in early 1991, in one of the last largescale forced removals of Apartheid.
 The families were provided newly built homes, but were taken more than 100 km away to Warrenton, Northern Cape.
 Grootgewaagd village was renamed Kleingeluk.
 In April 1991, the first 13 inhabitants moved into Orania.
 At that time, the town consisted of 90 houses in Orania and 60 in Kleingeluk, all in serious disrepair.
 In August 1991, the 2300 ha farm Vluytjeskraal 272 was added to Orania.
 The National Party government led by F. W. de Klerk opposed the creation of an Afrikaner state, and the existence of Orania, but it took no action, believing it would fail on its own.

 The town council was established in February 1992.
 A journalist for the Provinciale Zeeuwse Courant, visiting in 1993, noted that houses had been repaired, but the town lacked any meaningful economic activity.
 There were few jobs available, and no money for further development.
 The town relied on neighboring farms for food.
 Orania elected its own transitional representative council, a temporary form of local government created after the end of apartheid, in 1995.
 Construction on an irrigation scheme to cover a 400 ha area began in 1995 and was completed in October 1996.